Schools, children with SEND, childcare and Family Information Service, fostering and adoption, children's health

 How to report a child at risk of harm, abuse or neglect.
 Information about private foster care, Positive Choices project, permits and licences.

 Find support for children in care and care leavers, children's accommodation services in Suffolk, and details of the Virtual School for Looked After Children.

 Advice for young carers aged between 5 to 25 years old, about the Suffolk Strategy for Young Carers and how to find Young Carers Unlimited.

-Find Duke of Edinburgh Award in Suffolk, careers advice for young people and how to get work experience with Suffolk County Council.
+Information and advice for young people, and how to get work experience with Suffolk County Council.